Kärcher Handheld Cleaner KHB 4-18 Plus

 More efficient and optimally adjusted medium pressure21 bar pressure for efficient, mobile and easy intermediate cleaning.
 Easily interchangeable Quick Connect nozzles.
 Flat jet nozzle for gentle cleaning included in the scope of supply.

 Lightweight and compact device designOptimum freedom of movement and flexibility when cleaning.
-Handheld, battery powered medium-pressure washer for intermediate cleaning.
+Handheld, battery powered medium-water blaster for intermediate cleaning.
 No water connection necessary, thanks to the suction hose included in the scope of supply.

 Accessories for a wide range of applications